norahvii/django_4trans/README.md

 ## About the project:

 A lot of people don't know what electrolysis is, or that it's painful, or that it's expensive.
 It can be a barrier for some trans women and girls transitioning.
 The intent with this project was to create a professional-looking home page to inform the public about these issues.
-It's information onnly and has a balanced design, and it's mobile ready thanks to Bootstrap.
+It's information only and has a balanced design, and it's mobile ready thanks to Bootstrap.
 Subtle CSS design choices are pink hover animations and having the acordian menus turn black to create visual hierarchy.